-The virtual materials engage students in exploring history and education of the late 1890s, and making connections to today.
-This virtual program includes:
+The digital materials engage students in exploring history and education of the late 1890s, and making connections to today.
+The living history Eight Square School house program includes:

 While the materials are geared towards 4th grade students, homeschooling students of a variety of ages will enjoy engaging with the materials.

 Contact email@example.com for more details about this program and materials.

 Eight Square schoolhouse is located on Upper Hanshaw Road in Dryden, New York.
 Upper Hanshaw Road is approximately 1/4 mile East of the Tompkins County Regional Airport.
 The address of the school is 1748 Hanshaw Road, Dryden, NY.